Efficient Data Representation by Selecting Prototypes with Importance Weights: Experiments

-\textbf{Quantitative Evaluation:} If we average over all percentages $s$ and plot our objective for different levels of sparsity as shown in Figure~\ref{fig:sparsityLevels}, we find that around $m=200$ the gain in objective is incremental.
+\textbf{Quantitative Evaluation:} If we average over all percentages $s$ and plot the classification accuracy values as well as our objective for different levels of sparsity as seen in Figures \ref{mnistinit}a and \ref{mnistinit}b, we find that around $m=200$, the gain in objective is incremental.
 We thus choose 200 prototypes for all the methods.
-In Figure \ref{mnist}a, we see that the performance of the closest competitors is almost unaffected by skew.
-Our methods are a little worse than K-Medoids initially but their performance drastically improves as the skew increases. \emph{This scenario shows the true power of our methods in being able to adapt to non-representative test distributions that are significantly different than the train.} Additionally, the performance of ProtoDash again is indistinguishable from ProtoGreedy.
+In Figure \ref{mnist}a, we see that the performance of the closest competitors on the target set does not adapt to skew.
+Our methods are a little worse than K-Medoids initially but their performance drastically improves as the skew increases. \emph{This scenario shows the true power of our methods in being able to adapt to non-representative target distributions that are significantly different than the source.} Additionally, the performance of ProtoDash again is indistinguishable from ProtoGreedy.
 In Figure \ref{mnist}b, we see that ProtoDash is orders of magnitude faster than K-Medoids and ProtoGreedy which are its closest competitors.

-To further understand why our methods so significantly outperform the others at high skews of the test set, in Figure \ref{mnist}c, we report the percentages of the target test digit picked by the different methods from the training set averaged over the 10 digits at 100\% test skew.
-We see that our methods adapt swiftly by picking almost exclusively images of the target digit with all the weight concentrated on them.\\
+To further understand why our methods so significantly outperform the others at high skews of the target set, in Figure \ref{mnist}c, we report the percentages of the target digit picked by the different methods from the source set averaged over the 10 digits at 100\% target skew (i.e. target dataset contains copies of only a single digit).
+We see that our methods adapt swiftly by picking almost exclusively images of the target digit from the source dataset with all the weight concentrated on them.
+The weighting is further justified when we look at Figure \ref{mnistinit}c where we oversample the prototypes and then choose the desired number $m$ from this based on highest weights.
+PrDash and PrGrdy are results from just choosing $m$ prototypes.
+However, PrDash-2 and PrDash-3 are results when we first select $2m$ and $3m$ prototypes and among them pick the highest weighted $m$ prototypes.
+We underscore here that by oversampling, we are able to select more prototypes that match the target digit.
+The same applies to PrGrdy.
+This showcases another benefit of learning non-negative weights where we can first oversample and then use the weights to clearly identify important, top prototypes leading to even better results.